George-Vasileiou/MySocialTesting/README.md

 # MySocialTesting
-Testing a function for the MySocial project
+Testing functions for the MySocial project